Annihil/github-spray/readme.md

 # GitHub Spray

-An utility to generate sprays for your GitHub commit graph history
+A CLI to generate sprays for your GitHub commit graph history

 ![](https://i.imgur.com/Of8MjPj.gif)